¿´Æ¬¿ñÈË

 This school currently delivers the following interventions to pupils in class and outside class to support their learning, health and/or physical needs:

 Support is delivered outside of lessons, usually on a one-to-one basis and will occur weekly, depending on the students level of need.
 There is not one type of intervention as all students present different profiles, because of this support will be tailored to their area/s of need.
-Students also have access to the counselling team and Head of Wellbeing.
+Students also have access to the counselling team and head of wellbeing.

 This school currently provides the following support for pupils' mental health needs